jankuca/closure-runner/README.md

 Each task is passed a `Runner` instance as the first argument.
 You will want to use some of its methods in most cases.

+- `Runner#getConfigValue(): string` – returns a configuration value by key (or null if not present)
+- `Runner#getAppConfigValue(): string` – returns an application configuration value (app.*) by key (or null if not present)
-- `Runner#getProjectDirname(): string` – returns the root directory path of the project
+- `Runner#getProjectDirname(): string` – returns the absolute path to the root directory of the project
+- `Runner#getStackDirname(): string` – returns the Closure Runner directory path relative to the project
+- `Runner#getTempDirname(): string` – returns the temporary directory intro which intermediate source files get stored
 - `Runner#getOutputPath(): string` – returns the JavaScript compilation output path
 - `Runner#getSourceMapPath(): string` – returns the source map path
 - `Runner#getAppNamespaces(): Array.<string>` – returns a list of the entry point namespaces of the application
 - `Runner#getRoots(): string` – returns the paths in which to look for JavaScript files of the application
+- `Runner#getExterns(): string` – returns the extern paths for the application (relative to the project)
 - `Runner#runTask(task_id: string, callback: function(err, …))` – runs a task as a sub-task
   - The arguments passed to the callback function of the sub-task are passed to the provided callback function.
 The provided callback function is basically passed to the sub-task as the last argument.
+- `Runner#path(filename: string)` – converts a path to a project-relative one
 - `Runner#log(chunk: string)` – writes to the stderr stream